OnPoint Community Credit Union: History

 OnPoint was founded in 1932 as Portland Teacher's Credit Union by a group of 16 Portland Public Schools teachers.

 In 2003, the credit union considered merging with Oregon Community Credit Union.
 The merger, which would have been the largest in credit union history, was approved by the boards of both credit unions and was given regulatory approval by the FTC and the NCUA.
 The merger fell apart in June 2004.
 While compensation issues such as then-CEO Cliff Dias's $1.6 million salary were cited as possible reasons for the failed merger, the credit unions cited philosophical differences, stating that they could not agree on which products or system to use.

 In 2005, Portland Teacher's Credit Union was granted a community charter in Oregon and Southwest Washington, thereby expanding membership eligibility.
 They changed their name to OnPoint Community Credit Union.

 In 2021, OnPoint struck a deal with the retailer Fred Meyer, allowing them to open branches within 20 of their stores throughout the Portland metropolitan area.

+In April 2026, OnPoint purchased the naming rights to the former UnionBank Tower in Downtown Portland, which is now known as OnPoint Plaza.
+OnPoint opened a branch and moved some of their offices to the building.